goodtaeeun/FuzzFrame/README.md

-# AFLGOPT
+# FuzzFrame
-Project to optimize the exploitation transition phase in AFLGo
+Framework to optimize the exploitation transition phase in AFLGo and test it

 ## Build Docker
 Simply run ``` ./build.sh ``` at the project home directory.